Pumpkin Protein Balls

 Ingredients for pumpkin protein balls on a countertop with labels.

 • Quick oats: I like to use quick oats so that they blend in the food processor super quickly.
+Regular old-fashioned oats or even almond flour works too.

-• Peanut butter: Creamy peanut butter works great, but you can also use almond butter, sunflower seed butter, or even cashew butter.
+• Peanut butter: Creamy peanut butter works great, but you can also use creamy almond butter, sunflower seed butter, or even cashew butter.

 • Ground flaxseed: Flaxseed adds fiber and healthy omega-3 fatty acids, but it also helps to bind these protein balls together.
-Be sure to choose ground flaxseed, though.
-Whole flaxseed has a hard outer shell that locks all of its nutrition (besides fiber) inside!

-• Maple syrup: Honey or agave work great here too, but I love the deep fall flavor that maple syrup brings.
+• Maple syrup: Honey or agave nectar work great here too, but I love the deep fall flavor that maple syrup brings.

 • Mini chocolate chips: For a bit of sweetness and chocolate flavor!
+You could swap in white chocolate chips or dark chocolate chips too.

 • Salt: To balance the sweetness of the other ingredients.